Dear Steinbrecher-GmbH.de website user,

 4.1.
 Contact via email; email hosting

-When you contact us via email, you have to provide us with at least the following personal data:
+If you wish to contact us via email, you will need to provide us with at least the following personal data:

 - Email address

 - First name and last name

 - A telephone number if you would like us to call you back.